openedx/openedx-events/docs/decisions/0018-supporting-subdomain-modules.rst

 existing example in ``openedx-events``.

-Authorization has the same character: role assignment events originate from ``openedx-authz`` and are consumed across learning, content authoring, enterprise, and other areas.
+Authorization has the same character: role assignment events originate from ``openedx-authz`` and could be consumed across learning, content authoring, enterprise, and other areas.
 Its domain definition is independent of any single application, so the ``authz`` module introduced in this ADR is classified as supporting.